Alizarin

 Alizarin (also known as 1,2-dihydroxyanthraquinone, Mordant Red 11, C.I.
 58000, and Turkey Red) is an organic compound with formula C14H8O4 that has been used throughout history as a red dye, principally for dyeing textile fabrics.
 Historically it was derived from the roots of plants of the madder genus.
 In 1869, it became the first natural dye to be produced synthetically.

 Alizarin is the main ingredient for the manufacture of the madder lake pigments known to painters as rose madder and alizarin crimson.
 Alizarin in the most common usage of the term has a deep red color, but the term is also part of the name for several related non-red dyes, such as Alizarine Cyanine Green and Alizarine Brilliant Blue.
 A use of alizarin in modern times is as a staining agent in biological research because it stains free calcium and certain calcium compounds a red or light purple color.
 Alizarin continues to be used commercially as a red textile dye, but to a lesser extent than in the past.

+Alizarin is a strong inhibitor of CYP1A1, CYP1A2 and CYP1B1, as well as a weak inhibitor of CYP2A6 and CYP2E1.